Breaking the HISCO Barrier: Automatic Occupational Standardization with OccCANINE: Introduction

+The HISCO system was introduced to produce internationally comparable historical occupational data.
+It, and its various modifications, has since become the most widely used classification scheme for historical occupations, though other schemes remain in use.
+While this paper focuses on solving the problem of HISCO coding, the method readily extends to other systems.
+We demonstrate this by also training and releasing \textit{OccCANINE} models for the OCC1950 classification system (used in US historical censuses), the OCCICEM classification system (used in British censuses), and the ISCO-68 classification system (the international system from which HISCO is derived).
+The lesson is clear: \textit{OccCANINE} provides a general solution to the problem of occupational coding.

-By significantly reducing the time and effort required for HISCO coding, our tool democratizes access to historical occupational data analysis, enabling researchers to conduct more extensive and diverse studies and dedicate more time to data quality.
-This breakthrough has the potential to unlock new insights into occupational trends and shifts over time, contributing valuable knowledge to the fields of economics, sociology, political science, history, and many related fields.
+By significantly reducing the time and effort required for HISCO coding, our tool democratizes access to historical occupational data.
+This enables researchers to conduct more extensive and diverse studies while devoting more attention to data quality.
+This breakthrough has the potential to unlock new insights into occupational trends and shifts over time, contributing valuable knowledge to economics, sociology, political science, history, and related disciplines.
+Moreover, the paper provides a general recipe for tackling a wide range of similar problems in which large volumes of unstructured text must be mapped into standardized systems.
+Comparable challenges exist in coding historical customs records, educational descriptions, and many other sources, all of which can be addressed with a similar approach.

 The remainder of this paper proceeds as follows.
-Section 2 motivates our solution.
-Section 3 outlines the model architecture, training data and training procedure.
-Section 4 describes how well our method performs.
-Section 5 concludes with recommendations on how to use OccCANINE.
+Section~\ref{sec: motivation} motivates our solution.
+Section~\ref{sec:method} outlines the model architecture, training data, and training procedure.
+Section~\ref{performance} evaluates performance.
+Section~\ref{sec:poor_performance} discusses how to use \textit{OccCANINE} in settings where model performance proves inadequate.
+Section~\ref{sec: conclusion} concludes with recommendations on how to use \textit{OccCANINE}.